eevee/eev.ee/content/2020-02-01-old-css-new-css.markdown

 In fact, check out Meyer's [css/edge](https://meyerweb.com/eric/css/edge/index.html) site for some wild examples of stuff folks were doing, even with just CSS 1, as far back as 2002.
 I still think [complexspiral](https://meyerweb.com/eric/css/edge/complexspiral/demo.html) is pure genius, even though you could do it nowadays with `opacity` and just one image.
 The approach in [raggedfloat](https://meyerweb.com/eric/css/edge/raggedfloat/demo.html) wouldn't get native support in CSS until a few years ago, with [`shape-outside`](https://developer.mozilla.org/en-US/docs/Web/CSS/shape-outside)!
 He also brought us [CSS reset](https://meyerweb.com/eric/tools/css/reset/), eliminating differences between browsers' default styles.

-(I cannot understand how much of a CSS _pioneer_ Eric Meyer is.
+(I cannot understate how much of a CSS _pioneer_ Eric Meyer is.
 When his young daughter Rebecca died six years ago, she was uniquely immortalized with her own CSS color name, [`rebeccapurple`](https://meyerweb.com/eric/thoughts/2014/06/19/rebeccapurple/).
 That's how highly the Web community thinks of him.
 Also I have to go cry a bit over that story now.)

 ## The future arrives, gradually